dyn1990/My_H1B/README.md

 The number of the records in the dataset for each year is more large, therefore the code uses a dynamical reading and extraction to gather the statistics needed.
 Specifically:
 * Construct a H1B class, where all the statistics needed are initialized.
 We maintain the statistics through out the main program.
 * Read headers, locate the columns that contain relative information.
-* Read line by line from the dataset, extract information about the occupation and states in that record, and dynamically update the statistics.
+* Read line by line from the dataset, clean and extract information about the occupation and states in that record, and dynamically update the statistics.
+This dynamic update significantly reduces the memory consumption.
 * Sort the statistics, then output to .txt files.

 # How to run it